Michigan Supreme Court will keep Trump on 2024 ballot

 Earlier this month, Michigan’s high court refused to immediately hear an appeal, saying the case should remain before the appeals court.

 Free Speech for People had sued to force Michigan Secretary of State Jocelyn Benson to bar Trump from Michigan’s ballot.
-But a Michigan Court of Claims judge rejected their arguments, saying in November that it was the proper role of Congress to decide the question.
+But a Michigan Court of Claims judge rejected that group’s arguments, saying in November that it was the proper role of Congress to decide the question.